NELibraryCarpentry/2021-04-20-lelibrary-online/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to New Hampshire public librarians.
 </p>
 {% endcomment %}